bigmat18/Mindflayer/100. Notes/Voronoi Decoposition.md

 ![[Pasted image 20250428164607.png | 200]]

-The [[Remeshing Introduction|dual]] of the Voronoi Diagram is a **nice** triangulation (called Deloni triangulation) of the point set.
+The [[Remeshing Introduction|dual]] of the Voronoi Diagram is a **nice** triangulation (called **Delaunay triangulation**) of the point set.
 We connect each points adding an edge.
 Each triangle has the **empty-circle** property, if we do a circle that crosses the three points it not contains any other point, this means the triangulation is well done.

 ![[Pasted image 20250428165146.png | 300]]